TheGATE.ca

-TheGATE.ca, referred to as The GATE, is a Canadian online entertainment website that reports on movies, television, music, video games, leisure travel and events, with reviews, news, and interviews.
+TheGATE.ca, referred to as The GATE, is a Canadian online website that reports on movies, television, music, leisure travel, and events, with reviews, news, and interviews.

-Launched in November 2000, The GATE is owned and operated by W. Andrew Powell with contributions from a variety of writers, including author Christopher Heard, among other freelance contributors.
+Launched in November 2000, The GATE is owned and operated by W. Andrew Powell with contributions from a variety of writers freelance contributors.

 In 2022, The GATE celebrated more than 20 years of publishing, sharing retrospective articles and social media posts featuring videos, photos, and audio from the publication's archives.
 The publication also launched memberships on its website and YouTube channel.

-In June 2014, The GATE reported serving 124,000 unique visitors per month.
+As of May, 2025, The GATE reported serving 91,000 unique visitors per month.

 Major coverage highlights throughout the year include the Toronto International Film Festival, Juno Awards, the Academy Awards, and an annual series of Holiday Gift Guides.

 History

 Founded in 1999 as a small zine by W. Andrew Powell.
 The zine was available in bars and restaurants in downtown Toronto until 2003.

 The GATE covered music as the website's main focus until 2001 when the website launched.
 At that time, the publication expanded to cover movies, followed by television, and video games by late in 2002.